VT-Visionarium/garlic/README.md

 A repo to track the building of /usr/local on many computers.
 These computers as used by Dr. Nicholas Polys at Virginia Tech.

+Notice: If you see this file in /usr/local/src/ this could be working clone of a git repository, you should see a .git directory here too; run 'cat .get/config' to see the source origin.

 ## About
 This is only intended to be useful on GNU/Linux or UNIX-like systems.
-This package is intended to make local software installations in /usr/local more reproducible, and better documented.
+This package is intended to make local software installations in /usr/local more uniform, and better documented.
 It is not meant to make the /usr/local directory tree on all systems that use this package be exactly the same.
 Clearly that would be easily done by replicating /usr/local between the machines involved via rsync or network file mount.
-We anticipate some differences between computer systems.
+We anticipate some differences between /usr/local/ on computer systems that use this.
 Hence this project exists to keep common files in /usr/local/src/ on the computers involved.

 ## encap
 We use the name encap for this project, because the word is descriptive of